Bushra Bibi, wife of former Pakistani Prime Minister Imran Khan, freed from 12 cases related to May 2023 riots - ExBulletin

 Anti-terrorism court judge Malik Ejaz Asif presided over the hearing held at Adiala Jail in Rawalpindi, where police had sought Bibi's physical detention for further investigation.

-During the detailed hearing, the court considered the police's application for remand, which was aimed at investigating Bibi's alleged involvement in the 12 cases, including the General Headquarters (GHQ) attack.
+During the detailed hearing, the court considered the police's application for remand, which was aimed at investigating Bibi's alleged involvement in the 12 cases, including the GHQ attack.

-However, after careful consideration, the court dismissed the police's request and released Bibi from all related cases.
+However, after careful consideration, the court dismissed the police's petition and acquitted Bibi of all related cases.

 Her lawyer Salman Safdar told media outside Adiala jail that she had been named in these cases based on various statements that had no legal value.